top of page

 Russian wedges.
 Ice wedges formed at different times and in different strata can connect with sufficient downward advance of the younger wedges into the older, lower set.
 Syngenetic growth in an aggradational setting can create wedges with prominent vertical sheeting.

-Ice wedge growith in aggrading sediments.
+Ice wedge growth in aggrading sediments.
 Syngenetic ice wedges form in polar regions in places where new sediment is periodically added to the ground surface.
 Vertically-sheeted clastic dikes in Ice Age floodways of the Columbia Basin are not syngenetic ice wedge casts.
 See this post for more information: https://www.skyecooley.com/single-post/2020/02/02/Syngenetic-Ice-Wedge-Growth

 Black's thoughts are clearly summarized in a review article by Woodward-Clyde Associates (1981),